Neopets: Merchandise

 The popularity of Neopets spawned real-world merchandise including clothing, jewelry, stickers, books, cereals, video games and more, sold at mainstream outlets and online retailers.
-The most common items were plushies (stuffed animals).
-Each piece of merchandise has a code which can be redeemed at the site for an in-game reward.
-Neopets, Inc. had always planned to "bring the online and offline worlds together in ways that have never been done before".
-An investment banker at Allen & Company in New York said that Neopets was the only online media he had seen "that might have the ability to capture market share in the offline world".
+Neopets merchandise often contains a code which can be redeemed on the site for an in-game reward.
+In 2003, Doug Dohring said that Neopets had always planned to "bring the online and offline worlds together in ways that have never been done before".

 Neopets, Inc. signed various licensing deals with companies such as Viacom Consumer Products, Thinkway Toys, and Jakks Pacific over the years.
+Neopets: The Official Magazine was a bi-monthly magazine launched in September 2003; it was replaced in 2008 by Beckett Plushie Pals, which featured Neopets news as well as other companies' products such as Webkinz.
 Wizards of the Coast released the Neopets Trading Card Game in September 2003, which was promoted in three of General Mills "Big G" cereals and ten Simon Property Group malls.
-It received two different nominations for "Toy of the Year" as well as other recognitions.
-Neopets: The Official Magazine was a bi-monthly magazine released the same month but it was replaced in 2008 by Beckett Plushie Pals, which featured Neopets news as well as other companies' products such as Webkinz.
+It received two different nominations for "Toy of the Year" as well as other recognitions before being discontinued in 2006.
+In June 2024, Upper Deck Company released a new trading card game called the Neopets Battledome Trading Card Game.

-In 2005, Neopets expanded to film and video game deals.
-The first movie was to be written by Rob Lieber and produced by Dylan Sellers and John A. Davis for Warner Bros., but the project has since been cancelled with no other projects announced.
+In 2005, it was announced that a Neopets feature film was in production.
+It was to be written by Rob Lieber and produced by Dylan Sellers and John A. Davis for Warner Bros., but the project was later cancelled.
+On 10 February 2020, Blue Ant Media's Beach House Pictures announced that a Neopets animated television series was in development and was set to air in 2021, though there have been no recent updates.

+Video games

+In 2005, Neopets expanded to video game deals.
 Two video games were released by Sony Computer Entertainment, Neopets: The Darkest Faerie for the PlayStation 2 in 2005 and Neopets: Petpet Adventures: The Wand of Wishing for the PlayStation Portable in 2006.
-2006 also saw the release of Neopets mobile, which allowed users to visit the new land of Lutari Island, but it was discontinued on 30 June 2009, leaving the island completely inaccessible.
-In 2007, MumboJumbo developed a match-3 game Neopets: Codestone Quest.
-Neopets wouldn't attempt another mobile game until 2015, when they released a match-3 game called Ghoul Catchers for Android and iOS.
-However, they still released other games during those years, including Treasure Keepers for Facebook and Puzzle Adventure for Nintendo DS, Wii, and PC.
-In early 2019, Jumpstart announced that they were making a full mobile-friendly Neopets app, and it was scheduled to launch late in the summer of 2019.

-On 10 February 2020, Blue Ant Media's Beach House Pictures announced that a Neopets animated television series is in development and was set to air in 2021, though there have been no recent updates.
-Neopets plans to expand to the Nintendo Switch.
+In 2007, MumboJumbo developed the match-3 PC game Neopets: Codestone Quest.
+In 2008, Neopets Puzzle Adventure was released for Nintendo DS, Wii, and PC.
+The following year, the handheld game Neopets: Quizara's Curse was released for the LeapFrog Didj.
+In August 2011, Neopets launched the tie-in game Treasure Keepers on Facebook, but it was discontinued in December of that year.

+A number of Neopets mobile games for Android and iOS have also been released.
+In 2015, Neopets released the match-3 game Ghoul Catchers.
+In 2019, Neopets released the puzzle game Legends and Letters.
+Both Ghoul Catchers and Legends and Letters were discontinued in May 2020.
+In May 2022, Neopets released the construction simulation game Island Builders.
+In December 2022, Neopets released the match-3 game Faerie's Hope.
+In Spring 2024, Island Builders was relaunched under the new name Tales of Dacardia.